onsah/gsoc-2025-proposals/proposal.typ

 #link("https://fs2.io")[Fs2] is a "Functional, effectful, concurrent" streaming I/O library.
 It allows building and transforming arbitrarily complex streams possibly with side effects.
 With fs2, you can build streams with functional style while keeping constant memory usage and linear time complexity.

-Currently, fs2 makes use of `NIO` in it's JVM implementation for the networking API. `NIO` incurs an indirection which causes non-trivial performance penalty.
+Currently, fs2 makes use of `NIO` in it's JVM implementation for the networking API. `NIO` uses a lot of synchronization (locking) and causes indirection which result with non-trivial performance penalty.
 The project aims to implement it's I/O functionality using direct OS APIs such as `epoll`/`kqueue` for the JVM implementation.
+The goal is to reduce locking and indirection to increase the performance.
 The Scala Native fs2 implementation already uses `epoll`/`kqueue`.

 == How it will improve fs2?